 Typically, new dentures will require an adjustment period, where we work with patients to ensure the best results.
 If this is the first time you’ve received a denture, or if you’ve been missing teeth for a longer time, your mouth will feel “full.”
 That’s why you should start slowly with a new denture, chewing soft foods in small portions.
 You should also practice speaking with your new teeth because even if you’ve had dentures before, it can take some time getting used to your smile.
 Reading or talking out loud is a great way to get used to speaking with your new dentures.

 It will usually take a few days for your denture to fit comfortably and settle into your gum tissue.
-After several days of wearing your new dentures, you will be instructed to return to our office for a checkup.
+After several days of wearing your new dentures, you will be instructed to return to our dental office for a checkup.
 This allows us to make any necessary adjustments based on any soreness, looseness, difficulty chewing, or other issues you experienced.

 The most significant step for denture maintenance is brushing them inside and out.
 There are brushes designed for dentures, which aren’t as abrasive as a normal toothbrush.
 Avoid dropping your dentures while cleaning them—you can even place a towel or washcloth over the sink to prevent damage if them do fall.